vishalbns/patent_classification_using_LLM/README.md

 ### LoRA (Low-Rank Adaptation)

-In this project, we used **LoRA** (Low-Rank Adaptation) to apply parameter-efficient fine-tuning to the pre-trained Llama-3.2-1B model.
+In this project, I used **LoRA** (Low-Rank Adaptation) to apply parameter-efficient fine-tuning to the pre-trained Llama-3.2-1B model.
 LoRA helps improve the efficiency of fine-tuning large models by reducing the number of trainable parameters, focusing on low-rank updates to certain weight matrices in the model.
 This allows for faster training without compromising performance.

 ### Why Not Quantization?